What we do

-The current Administrative Arrangements Order issued by the Attorney-General defines the matters dealt with by the department and the legislation administered by the Minister for Agriculture and Water Resources.
+The current Administrative Arrangements Order issued by the Attorney-General defines the matters dealt with by the department and the legislation administered by the Minister for Agriculture.

 Our vision, objectives and priorities are detailed in the department's corporate plan.

-We provide specialised policy advice to the Australian Government and deliver a range of projects and programmes to:
+We provide specialised policy advice to the Australian Government and deliver a range of projects and programs to: